file-format/Docs/en/web/html.md

 ### Header Information ###

 Header of an HTML document can include a number of HTML elements that are not rendered by the browser.
 Such elements are either metadata that describe information about the page or includes sections that are used to fetch information from external resources like CSS stylesheets or JavaScript files.
-Header of a page is represented by <head> tag and ends with </head> tag.
+Header of a page is represented by the head tag.

-For setting page title, the <title> element is the only one that is required within the <head> tags.
+For setting page title, the **title** element is the only one that is required within the <head> tags.
 The same is used by Search engines to identify the title of a page.

 ### Body Information ###